michal-h21/ebook-template/README.md

 This ebook-template is structured as a magazine in Bangla language such that it can contain a collection of science and math articles of different authors.
 Thanks to [Adib Hasan](https://github.com/Neehan) for creating the beautiful [LaTeXbangla package](https://github.com/Neehan/LaTeXbangla) and [book-template](https://github.com/Neehan/book-template).
 I hope his repos will be more improved and will continue assisting many prospective authors to produce high quality Bangla books in future.

 ## Build Instructions
-**Fonts:** You'll need `Kalpurush`, `SolaimanLipi`, `SiyamRupali` and `Monotype Corsiva` to build this project.
+**Fonts:** You'll need `Kalpurush` and `Monotype Corsiva` to build this project.
 They are not in the repo, as I do not have permission to redistribute them.
 So, download them from the [internet](https://www.omicronlab.com/bangla-fonts.html) and place the ttf files in the root directory.
 The file names have to be same as the names given above.
-(For instance, the file for Siyam Rupali must be named `SiyamRupali.ttf`)
+(For instance, the file for Siyam Rupali must be named `Kalpurush.ttf`)

 **LaTeX:** You must have a LaTeX distribution installed in your system.
 I recommend MikTeX for Windows and TeXWorks for Linux.
 To build the project, run **XeLaTeX and BibTeX** on `main.tex`.
 In Windows, the simplest way would be to open `main.tex` with MikTeX's default Editor, called TeXworks, then hit Build with `XeLaTeX+BibTeX+MakeIndex`.